 Since putting the band together in 2015, FFGC has dug into recording and transformed their basement into a fully functioning recording studio.
 Chasing the horizons of rock and roll, they have expanded their sound to embrace their musical diversity; from psychedelia to punk, southern rock to sixties pop, singer songwriter to soul music, nothing is out of bounds.
 Layer by layer, FFGC breaks the mold of rock n' roll to inject their old souls into a new sound.

 As the band continues putting out singles, they have been touring throughout the south and gaining traction regionally.
-They have recorded in noted Nashville studios such as Welcome to 1979 and Oceanway, as well as performing in prominent music competitions like Lighting 100’s Road to Roo, Music City Mayhem, Nashville Sunday Night Live, and Belmont’s Showcase series.
-Forest Fire Gospel Choir is set to debut their single, “Oh Eleanor,” later this month.
+They have recorded in noted Nashville studios such as Welcome to 1979, Oceanway, Sound Emporium, and the Tracking Room as well as performing in prominent music competitions like Lighting 100’s Road to Roo, Music City Mayhem, Nashville Sunday Night Live, and Belmont’s Showcase series.
+Go check out Forest Fire Gospel Choir's new single, "Oh Eleanor" out now!